 - What is high blood pressure in dogs?

-- What causes hypertension in dogs?
+- What causes high blood pressure in dogs?

 - What are the symptoms of hypertension in dogs?